wrdv/scalalock/README.md

 # DistLock

-Distributed lock library in scala
+Distributed lock library in scala. based on mongodb (using [mongo-scala-driver](https://github.com/mongodb/mongo-scala-driver) )

 consist of a 2 modules:
 - _distlock-api_ - contains the api and the locking logic
-- _distlock-mongo_ - an api implementation using mongodb as lock persistence store. implementation is dependant on [mongo-scala-driver(https://github.com/mongodb/mongo-scala-driver)]
+- _distlock-mongo_ - an api implementation using mongodb as the lock persistence store. implementation is dependant on [mongo-scala-driver](https://github.com/mongodb/mongo-scala-driver).

 ### Project state